lightstreams-network/lightchain/README.md

 ## Create a Lightstreams node

 Lightstreams provides a testnet called `sirius`.
-By default, all new created nodes get connected to this network and are automatically synchronized.
-We are actively working on improving the network performance and stability, therefore some issues might still occur which force us to restore blockchain.
-To check the current state of the `sirius` network, you can go to the [lightstreams block explorer](https://explorer.lightstreams.io/home)
+By default, all new created nodes get connected to this network and are automatically synchronized. **Please note** that we are actively working on improving the performance and stability of the network, therefore some issues might still occur which force us to restore blockchain.

 ### Node initialization